MaRuifeng/windows_paging_file/README.md

 ============================

 This cookbook provides Chef recipes that manage the virtual memory (paging file) of the Windows OS.

-TODO: add supported Windows OS versions
+Tested Windows server version: 2008, 2012

 Windows paging file size management rules:
-	1. Automatically managed for all drives
+* Automatically managed for all drives
-	2. If not, the user has the authority with below setting options for each drive
+* If not, the user has the authority with below setting options for each drive
-	    a.
-Set custom size (Initial and Maximum in MegaBytes)
+  * Set custom size (Initial and Maximum in MegaBytes)
-	    b.
-System managed
+  * System managed
-	    c.
-No paging file
+  * No paging file

 Requirements
 ------------